This post is also available as a podcast: Podcast #004: The Importance of Sexual Responsiveness

 - Legs.
 Similar to using your hands… grab your spouse with your legs.
 Tighten your grip.

 - Penetration.
 Push, pull, grasp, or whatever is appropriate to deepen the penetration.
-Wives, it will drive your husband crazy if you show him that you need him deeper inside you.
+Wife, it will drive your husband crazy if you show him that you need him deeper inside you.

 - Writhing.
 Wiggle and writhe while you moan.
 Make sure your spouse knows you’re wiggling from pleasure and not discomfort!
 When pleasure is extremely strong this writhing will happen naturally, which is why incorporating some light bondage into your sex play can be fun and functional.

 - Changing speeds.
 Going faster, slower, or even pausing can indicate your pleasure.
-A husband might need to pause to delay his orgasm, or a wife might need to hold still to get herself over the edge.
+A husband might need to hold still for a few moments to delay his orgasm, or a wife might need to stop moving to get herself over the edge.
 It’s important to use additional cues so that your spouse knows why you’re changing speeds.

 - Skin contact.
 Adjust your position to increase skin contact, including arms, legs, and breasts.

-There are my tips for being sexually responsive.
+There are our tips for being sexually responsive.
 What do you think?
 What works for you in your marriage?
-Did I miss anything good?
+Leave a comment and share your ideas with the rest of us.